Kalva014/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)
+Rahul Jain: Change the seconds to days and fix the text alignment.
+Yusef Iskandar: Split the user interface with a line and each side press top and bottom.
+Use a new font to grab attention.

 # Lab 2 Part 2